 The claimants worked independently and spent 50 percent of the time at off-site locations.
 However, they did not have the opportunity to exercise independent judgment in terms of analyzing and interpreting the situation, considering a variety of possibilities, and then deciding what should be done.
-They used detailed procedures to determine if the shipboard systems and equipment were functioning as required, applying very specific certification criteria and performing prescribed tests.
+They used a detailed checklist to determine if the laboratories and equipment were functioning as required, applying very specific certification criteria and performing prescribed tests.
 They had very little discretion within those prescribed procedures.
-For example, if a piece of equipment did not meet the required calibration and could not be calibrated correctly, the prescribed action was to repair or replace the equipment.
-If a technician did not know how to calibrate a piece of equipment, then the claimants trained that technician.
+For example, if a piece of equipment did not meet the required calibration and could not be calibrated correctly, the prescribed result was that the laboratory was not certified for that equipment.
+If training documents did not indicate a particular technician was trained to operate a piece of equipment, then the claimants trained that technician.
 The work performed by the claimants involved the use of skills and the application of known standards or established procedures, as distinguished from work requiring the exercise of discretion and independent judgment.